thunderbotio/thunderbot.io/README.md

 # thunderbot.io
-This is public website forthunderbot.io
+This is public website for thunderbot.io